Frequently Asked Questions (FAQ's)

 What are the size of classes?
 Top

-There are typically 22 to 28 students per class with faculty to student ratios of: Elementary 1 to 14; Middle School 1 to 12; High School 1 to 16
+The average from kindergarten to 12th grade is 22 students per class with faculty to student ratios of: Elementary 1 to 14; Middle School 1 to 12; High School 1 to 16

 Bussing is available both to and from school for a yearly fee.
-The fee is $500 per family.
 Although bus routes change each year, you may come to any of our offices to check for the current stop nearest your home.
+More information can be found here.

 What Athletic teams available?
 Are they included in the tuition, or are they extra?
 Top